algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 # B. Functional Requirements

 ## 1. Customer's requirements
 The main customer's requirement is to build a fully functional virtual processor that will be able to run an assembly code.
-This processor will have to be in x86 environment.
+This processor will have to be in x86 32 bits environment.

 ## 2. Objectives and loss conditions